 If an on-site expansion vessel also has to be installed: Install this expansion vessel in the cylinder return, as the 3-way diverter valve is located in the heating flow.

-Not possible with type B0KA
+Not possible with type B0KA connect the power cable to the electricity supply using a fixed connection.

 - 3. Prepare the gas connection according to TRGI or TRF [or local regulations]. - 4.
 Prepare the electrical connections. - The appliance is delivered fitted with a power cable (approx. 2 m long).

-Connect the power cable to the electricity supply using a fixed connection.
+Note Connect the power cable to the electricity supply

 - Power supply: 230 V, 50 Hz, fuse rating max.
-16 A - Accessory cables: 0.75 mm2 flexible PVC cable with required number of cores for external connections
+16 A - Accessory cables: 0.75 mm flexible PVC cable with required number of cores for external connections

-Accessory cables: 1.5 mm2 flexible PVC cable with required number of cores for external connections
+Accessory cables: 1.5 mm flexible PVC cable with required number of cores for external connections

-Connection on the DHW side for gas condensing combi boiler
+Connection on the drinking water side for gas condensing combi boiler